What is rosacea?

 We are still learning a lot about rosacea.
 Ongoing research allows us to better understand the condition which will allow the development of more effective management options.

 Most mild cases of rosacea are managed by patients themselves or with the help of their general practitioner.
-The implementation of effective treatments of more severe or stubborn cases of rosacea is in the realm and specialty of dermatologists.
+In severe cases, an opinion by a dermatologist can be considered.

 Types of rosacea